DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 If this value is empty or missing, one will be created automatically with the hostname `unknown`.

 If this value starts with `@`, then that will be used as the hostname.
-If it starts with any other printable character, then it will be used as the entire payload ID, after being escaped.
+If it starts with any other printable character, then it will be used as the entire payload ID.

 _Examples:_